 6.11.1 Description of application vulnerability

-The code produced for access via a data or function pointer requires that the type of the pointer is appropriate for the data or function being accessed.
-Otherwise undefined behaviour can occur.
+The code produced for access via a data or function pointer requires that the type of the pointer is appropriate for the data or function being accessed; otherwise undefined behaviour can occur.
 Specifically, access via a data pointer is defined to be “fetch or store indirectly through that pointer” and access via a function pointer is defined to be “invocation indirectly through that pointer.”
 The detailed requirements for the meaning of appropriate type may vary among languages.

 Even if the type of the pointer is appropriate for the access, erroneous pointer operations can still cause a fault.